dkirkby/E4S/setup.md

 You have completed the setup of your microcontroller boards and are now ready to install a code editor on your laptop.

-Any file named `code.py` on your **CIRCUITPY** drive will be automatically run whenever your M4 is reset.
+Any file named `code.py` on your **CIRCUITPY** drive will be automatically run whenever your microcontroller is reset, either when you initially connect it via USB or when you press its reset button.

 In principle, you can use any text or code editor to modify `code.py` directly from the USB drive.
 However, we will start with the [Mu Editor](https://codewith.mu/) which is specifically designed to work well with Adafruit microcontroller boards and CircuitPython.